The 15 best Mario games of all time

 Platform(s): Switch

 It may not be a conventional Mario adventure, but this brilliant sequel takes three decades of iconic platforming history and places it directly under your creative control.
-A community of fan-created levels prove the lifeblood of the closest thing Mario will ever get to LittleBigPlanet.
-Nintendo also serves up a refreshingly inventive campaign that acts as both a rewarding, bespoke slice of single-player 2D Mario action, and an ideal tutorial for the game’s intuitive level-creating tools.
+A community of fan-created levels proves the lifeblood of the closest thing Mario will ever get to LittleBigPlanet.

 13. New Super Mario Bros.

-Plaform(s): Nintendo DS
+Plaform(s): Nintendo DS, Wii U

 Before the DS got that third dimension, Nintendo put the tried and true Mario formula to work on its handheld.
 Featuring beautiful graphics and gameplay that mixed elements of SNES-era Mario with the butt stomp and triple jump of Super Mario 64, gamers got one of the best plumber platformers of the modern era and one of the best DS games of all time, for that matter.

 It also had fun with Mario's size, taking the mega mushroom from Mario Party 4 and letting Mario grow to Godzilla-sized proportions.
-Additionally, challenge mode gave the game big time replay value, and the kind of pick-up-and-play appeal that makes this handheld Mario a must have for any fan.
+Additionally, challenge mode gave the game big-time replay value and the kind of pick-up-and-play appeal that makes this handheld Mario a must-have for any fan.

 12. Super Mario Land 2: 6 Golden Coins

-Platform(s): Game Boy, 3DS Virtual Console
+Platform(s): Game Boy, 3DS Virtual Console, Switch

 The first Super Mario Land is a fine game, but it's also weird.
 Really weird.
-All the sound effects are strange, it has horizontal-scrolling shooter levels, and strange power-ups and enemies.
-It probably won’t surprise you that it was developed by Gunpei Yokoi's R&D1 instead of Miyamoto's EAD team, but when Yokoi's crew worked on the sequel subtitled 6 Golden Coins, they decided to take some cues from games like Mario 3, and created a game that was more familiar, yet still had a unique feel.
+But when Yokoi's crew worked on the sequel subtitled 6 Golden Coins, they decided to take some cues from games like Mario 3 and created a game that was more familiar yet still had a unique feel.
+With its cartoony look, a plethora of different theme worlds, and understandable power-ups, Super Mario Land 2 gave Mario fans what they wanted and did so brilliantly.

-With its cartoony look and detailed sprites reminiscent of Mario World, a plethora of different theme worlds, and original, but understandable power-ups, Super Mario Land 2 gave Mario fans what they wanted and did so brilliantly.
-(We'd love to see Rabbit Mario make a comeback.)
-Super Mario Land 2 brought lovable deviant Wario into all our lives, as the jerky doppelganger steals Mario's castle (Mario owns a castle?), and the moustachioed one has to beat some tough monsters to collect the six Golden Coins and defeat the chunky never-do-well.
+It brought the lovable deviant Wario into all our lives, as the jerky doppelganger steals Mario's castle (Mario owns a castle?), and the mustachioed one has to beat some tough monsters to collect the six Golden Coins.
 It wasn't the easiest game ever, but Mario Land 2 is still one of the best platformers in portable gaming history.

 11. Super Mario Bros.